Virtual Consultations Available

 Having a planned estate ensures your assets are protected for the benefit of your family and loved ones.
 Assets being property, car, bank accounts, shares etc. You can also take control of other matters such as superannuation, joint tenancies or a family discretionary trust, life insurance of which do not form part of your estate so they too can be protected and passed to your beneficiaries.

-At Alex Mandry Legal Group, we stress the importance of having a properly drawn Will.
+At Alex Mandry Family Lawyers Sunshine Coast, we stress the importance of having a properly drawn Will.
 Take control of your estate and plan ahead so your assets are distributed accordingly to your wishes.
 Contact our expert Wills & Estate lawyers in Sunshine Coast to help you prepare your Will.

 ESTATE PLANNING